 Step 2: Type the following command and execute it in the command prompt.

 portqry -n "<Your_Domain_Controller_Name>" -e 135 -l resultPorts.txt

-In case you use different port for RPC, use the Port Number in which your RPC is running by replacing 135 in the above command.
+In case you use a different port for RPC, use the port number in which your RPC is running by replacing 135 in the above command.

 Step 3: After executing the above command, open the "resultPorts.txt" from where the command is executed.

 Step 4: Find for all the "_tcp" in the "resultPorts.txt" (Ex : ncacn_ip_tcp:220.127.116.11)

 Step 5 : The value in the Square Brackets[ ] are the ports which needs to be opened.
 Make a note of these ports.
 (Ex: in the above result, 1142 is the port that needs to be opened).